llvm-git-migration/llvm-project/clang/docs/LanguageExtensions.rst

  ET __builtin_reduce_and(VT a)           &                                                                integer types
  ET __builtin_reduce_or(VT a)            \|                                                               integer types
  ET __builtin_reduce_xor(VT a)           ^                                                                integer types
+ ET __builtin_reduce_maximum(VT a)       return the largest element of the vector.
+If the vector          floating point types
+                                         contains a NaN, return NaN.
+ ET __builtin_reduce_minimum(VT a)       return the smallest element of the vector.
+If the vector         floating point types
+                                         contains a NaN, return NaN.
 ======================================= ================================================================ ==================================

 Matrix Types